AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/development/global-reference-architecture.md

 This strategy closely mimics the way that the Magento Open Source Git repository works.

-All code is developed and QA'd in a single repository, while automation distills packages from this single repository, that can be installed on UAT and production using Composer.
+All code is developed and tested in a single repository.
+Automation distills packages from this single repository, which can be installed on UAT and production environments using Composer.

 ![Diagram illustrating the monorepo option for global reference architecture](../../../assets/playbooks/gra-monorepo1.png)